 Assessment will be by practical work, written work and tests.

-You could progress to the Level 3 NVQ Diploma in Patisserie and Confectionery.
+You could progress to the Level 3 NVQ Certificate in Patisserie and Confectionery.

-You could advance your career working in the pastry section of a kitchen.
+You could advance your career working in the pastry section of a kitchen or within a bakery.